WideEyesTech/we-vision-widget/README.md

-WE Vision Widget - The We Vision JavaScript Widget
+WE Vision Widget - WideEyes We Vision JavaScript Widget
 ==============

 A library to dinamically generate a widget that can be embedded in a website and connect to our [web services](http://docs.wide-eyes.it) to retrieve search results.